Bot-Devel/Quote-Finder/README.md

 - Install Python >=3.8.5
 - Create a python virtual environment in which you will be installing all the dependencies and activate it before installing the dependencies.
-- Install the dependencies using `pip install -r requirements.txt`
+- Install the dependencies using `pip install -r requirements_dev.txt`

 ## Git